UH-SERG/TrojanedCM/poisoned-models/README.md

 ## Models Access

-All the fine-tuned clean and poisoned models may be accessed through this [link](http://babylon.cs.uh.edu/trojan-llm4code/TrojanedCM/models/).
+~~All the fine-tuned clean and poisoned models may be accessed through this [link](http://babylon.cs.uh.edu/trojan-llm4code/TrojanedCM/models/).~~ The repository link is currently unavailable.

 ### Detailed contents of the models link